Shopify/shopify-api-ruby/README.md

 ### Breaking change notice for version 8.0.0

-ApiVersion was introduced in Version 7.0.0 and known versions were hard coded into the gem.
-Manually defining api versions is no longer required for versions not listed in the gem.
+ApiVersion was introduced in Version 7.0.0, and known versions were hardcoded into the gem.
+Manually defining API versions is no longer required for versions not listed in the gem.
 Version 8.0.0 removes the following:
 * `ShopifyAPI::ApiVersion::Unstable`
 * `ShopifyAPI::ApiVersion::Release`
 * `ShopifyAPI::ApiVersion.define_version`